Stoff-Studios/Stoff2D/README.md

 Stoff2D is a cross platform C library for making games!!

 ## Features and Usage
-Stoff2D is a modular collection of libraries.
-Each submodule can be used in isolation.

-Visit each stoff2d header to see what is available, and checkout the example projects in examples to see how stoff2d can be used to create a game.

-To control lower level details like max entites/particles or even quads per draw call, have a look at include/settings.h and include/defines.h, here you can also set the resource folder locations for your project.

-stoff2d_ecs is designed to be extended.
-To add your own components simply edit components.h and recompile.
-For this reason I recommend including Stoff2D as a submodule.

-Do not remove the white texture in res/textures, this is used by the renderer to draw coloured quads.
-You can move the png as long as white.png is in the S2D_TEXTURE_FOLDER location (see include/settings.h)

 stoff2d_core:
 - windowing and input
 - coloured/textured quad rendering